Cumann Poblachta na hÉireann

 Cumann Poblachta na hÉireann (/ga/; "Republican Society of Ireland") was a political party established by the Irish Republican Army in 1936.
 It existed until 1937.

 It was founded in Barry's Hotel, Dublin, on 7 March 1936, and decided to adopt a policy of abstentionism with regard to any seats it might win in elections to the Free State Oireachtas and the Parliament of Northern Ireland.

 The party was led by prominent IRA members.
 Paddy McLogan served as party chairman; former IRA chief of staff Andy Cooney was another leading member.
 Madge Daly (sister of Ned Daly and Kathleen Clarke), Fionna Plunkett (sister of Joseph Plunkett), Seán MacBride, Joseph P. Brennan, Peadar O'Donnell and Moss Twomey were also members.
 General Eoin O'Duffy attended the founding meeting but never became a member.

-In 1936, during the legislative period of the 8th Dáil, the party ran two candidates in by-elections:
+In 1936, the party ran two candidates in by-elections to the 8th Dáil: